How Home Equity Loans Work: Pros and Cons

 How to Find the Best Home Equity Loans

 Finding the best home equity loan can save you thousands of dollars or more.
-To get the best deal.
+Shop around to find the best deal.
 Different lenders have different loan programs available, and their fee structures can vary dramatically.

-- Ask your network of friends and family who they recommend.
+Ask your network of friends and family who they recommend.
 Ask local real estate agents which loan originators do the best job for their clients.

 Compare your offers to those found on websites and advertisements.
 Remember that the best rates are only available for borrowers with high credit scores and plenty of income to cover payments.
 Read your loan estimate carefully to see if you’ll be paying the amount you expected.